Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Results and Discussion

-Figure~\ref{Fig4} displays the electronic structures of the bare, nicotine-, and caffeine-adsorbed (8,0) CNTs.
-The bare (8,0) CNT has an energy band gap of 0.58 eV (figure~\ref{Fig4}(b)), whereas both nicotine- and caffeine-adsorbed CNTs increase their band gap to $\sim$ 0.61 eV, as seen in figures~\ref{Fig4}(a) and (c).
-In figures~\ref{Fig4}(a)--(c), we did not find a significant shift in the Fermi level by the molecule adsorption implying no significant charge transfer between the adsorbate and the CNT.
-In each of the band structure of the molecule-adsorbed CNT, there are two flat bands deemed to come from the molecule.
-For the nicotine (caffeine) case, such flat bands are located near 0.6~eV (0.6~eV) and 1.35~eV (0.9~eV) below the Fermi level.
-Figures~\ref{Fig4}(d) and (e) display the wavefunctions corresponding to the states labeld as ``A'' and ``B'' in figure~\ref{Fig4}(a) at the $\Gamma$ point.
-The state A in figure~\ref{Fig4}(d) shows a localized state corresponding to the HOMO of the nicotine molecule, whereas the state B exhibits a small delocalized $\pi$ state on the CNT together with the nicotine HOMO-1 state (the state just below the HOMO) resulting in weak hybridization.
-Similarly, we show in figures~\ref{Fig4}(f) and (g) the wavefunctions plotted at the $\Gamma$ point for the two states labeled as ``C'' and ``D'' in figure~\ref{Fig4}(c).
-Interestingly, due to the stronger interaction of the caffeine molecule with the CNT than that of the nicotine, the states C and D corresponding to the HOMO and the HOMO-1 states of the caffeine molecule show an interaction between an extended state of the CNT and a molecular orbital of caffeine.
+Figure~\ref{Fig4} displays the electronic structures of the bare, nicotine-, and caffeine-adsorbed (8, 0) CNTs.
+The bare (8, 0) CNT has an energy band gap of 0.58 eV (Fig.~\ref{Fig4}b), whereas both nicotine- and caffeine-adsorbed CNTs increase their band gap to $\sim$ 0.61 eV, as seen in Figs.~\ref{Fig4}a and \ref{Fig4}c.
+In Figs.~\ref{Fig4}a--c, we did not find a significant shift in the Fermi level by the molecular adsorption implying no significant charge transfer between the adsorbate and the CNT.
+In each of the band structure of the molecule-adsorbed CNT, there are two flat bands originating from the molecule.
+For nicotine (caffeine), such flat bands are located near 0.6~eV (0.6~eV) and 1.3~eV (0.9~eV) below the Fermi level.
+Figures~\ref{Fig4}d and \ref{Fig4}e display the wavefunctions corresponding to the states labeled ``A'' and ``B'' in Fig.~\ref{Fig4}a at the $\Gamma$ point.
+The state A in Fig.~\ref{Fig4}d shows a localized state corresponding to the HOMO of nicotine, whereas the state B exhibits a weakly hybridized $\pi$ state on the CNT together with the nicotine HOMO$-$1 state (the state just below the HOMO).
+As shown in Fig.\ref{Fig2}b, the electronic density in the HOMO of nicotine is mainly at the five-membered ring and thus it has no practical coupling with any CNT state.
+Similarly, we show in Figs.~\ref{Fig4}f and \ref{Fig4}g the wavefunctions at the $\Gamma$ point for the two states labeled ``C'' and ``D'' for the caffeine adsorption in Fig.~\ref{Fig4}c.
+Interestingly, due to the stronger interaction of caffeine with the CNT than that of nicotine via $\pi$-stacking, the state C corresponding to the HOMO state of caffeine shows interaction between an extended state of the CNT and a molecular orbital of caffeine.